-CB Card, LLC offers a secured personal credit card to customers with thin credit history.
-It reports to all three major credit burous withing one week of acceptance.
+CB Card, LLC offers a secured personal credit card to customers with a thin credit history.
+It reports to all three major credit bureaus within one week of acceptance.

-Open this credit building secured credit card with as little as a $200 deposit.
-You can build credit by making purchase with your card and paying the bill every month.
+You can open this credit-building secured credit card with as little as a $200 deposit.
+You can build credit by making purchases with your card and paying the bill every month.

 The Credit One Platinum Visa for rebuilding credit is an unsecured credit card to help you rebuild your credit without making any deposits.
 You can earn 1% cash back rewards on eligible products and services like grocery purchases, gas, TV services, and phone bill.